foliant-docs/foliantcontrib.alt_structure/README.md

 **Config extension**

-Options for AltStructure are specified in the `alt_structure` section at the root root of Foliant config file:
+Options for AltStructure are specified in the `alt_structure` section at the root of Foliant config file:

 ```yaml
 alt_structure: